The Human Voice in Bluegrass

 Most musical instruments, including the human voice, can be better understood by separating them into three basic elements – an energy source, a sound producer and a resonator.
 For example, in any of our bluegrass stringed instruments (such as a guitar):

-• The resonator is the sound box, providing amplification and tone coloration.
+- The resonator is the sound box, providing amplification and tone

 A human voice has the same three basic components:

-• The energy source is the diaphragm and several pairs of associated muscles, which, working together with the lungs, provides a moving stream of air.
+- The energy source is the diaphragm and several pairs of associated muscles, which, working together with the lungs, provides a moving stream of air.
 Effective use of the diaphragm (and lateral oblique muscles) is especially important in singing.
+You can see an animation of the human diaphragm in the video below as well as the movement of the rib cage when breathing.
+The diaphragm is the orange bell-shaped object tucked within the ribcage at the bottom.
+One of the first things a professional singing instructor will look for is the proper use of the diaphragm, as it is the best way to get great vocal tone.

-• Sound production (or phonation) comes from the vocal folds that are within the voice box (or larynx).
+- Sound production (or phonation) comes from the vocal folds that are within the voice box (or larynx).
 The shape and size of these folds are very unique for an individual and can sustain several different modes of vibration.
 For example, a modal (normal) voice vibrates the entire fold whereas a “falsetto” will vibrate the edges of each fold.
+In the video below, you can see the vocal cords at work.
+Note that the video is performed with a stroboscope, which makes it appear as if the folds vibrating much more slowly than they actually are – without a strobe, they would appear as a complete blur.
+(This is similar to the stroboscopic effect of seeing a spoked car wheel in an old time movie at ~30 frames per second – the effect is to slow the motion down of the spinning wheel or even have it appear to rotate backwards.)

-• The resonator is a set of seven chambers[1] in the body providing amplification and tone coloration.
-The shape and size of these chambers are also unique to an individual and, along with the vocal folds, give each person her own characteristic voice sound.
+- The resonator is a set of seven chambers in the body providing amplification and tone coloration.
+The shape and size of these chambers are also unique to an individual and, along with the vocal folds, give each person their own characteristic voice sound.
 Primary resonance modes taking place in the head and/or chest lead to the eponymous head and chest “voices”.
 Another set of these chambers (e.g. aspects of your mouth) is capable of taking the sounds and forming them into consonants and vowels.
+See the color coded diagram below for exactly where these chambers lie in the human body.

 Classical voice pedagogy teaches us that humans are capable of producing several voice stages, or passaggi, that have dramatically different timbres.
 The aforementioned chest voice and head voice are two examples of passaggi.
 Most voice professionals describe more than just these two stages, and, for example, according to the acclaimed vocal teacher Richard Miller, a trained male tenor voice is capable of seven passaggi.
 Each of these passaggi invokes different vibratory modes of the vocal folds and resonances in different parts of the body.